nwupkc/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-> > `ls` lists the files and folders in the directory `ls -a` modifies the behavior of the ls command to also list the files and directories starting with a dot (.)
+> > `ls` lists the files and folders in the directory .
+`ls -a` modifies the behavior of the ls command to also list the files and directories starting with a dot (.) .
-`ls -l` lists all contents of a directory in long format `ls -t` order files and directories by the time they were last modified.
+`ls -l` lists all contents of a directory in long format .
+`ls -t` order files and directories by the time they were last modified .

 ---